Blainey Hall

-James Blaine "Blainey" Hall (born January 17, 1889, and died March 1975) was a Negro leagues outfielder and manager for several years before the founding of the first Negro National League, and in its first few seasons.
+James Blaine "Blainey" Hall (January 17, 1889 - March 1975) was an American Negro league baseball outfielder and manager for several years before the founding of the first Negro National League, and in its first few seasons.

 Hall managed the Baltimore Black Sox in 1923.

 Hall reportedly coached Hall of Famer Hack Wilson on hitting.

 He died in Baltimore, Maryland at the age of 86.